 I used the medium-sized version of the image because a larger one is not necessary for ads.

 Here’s the general process.
-First, I opened the photograph from Fotolia in Photoshop and duplicated the background layer; that’s a habit from photography work and I always like working on a duplicate.
+First, I opened the photograph from Fotolia in Photoshop and duplicated the background layer; that’s a habit from photography work and I always like working on a duplicate because if you make any mistakes with the adobe color wheel or editing modes, you still have the original to refer back to.
 Then I created a brand new layer, a blank one, on top of that.
 I duplicated just the white part of the phone screen in the image into a new layer, resized my book cover and clipped it into that new layer, and added text.
 I flattened the image, resized, and saved as a .jpg.
 Here are the directions so you can do it, too.

 - Duplicate the background layer